-Program Goal (PG) Assessment Measure Target Most Recent Data Interpretation of Suggested

-or Student Learning Findings Improvements by

-Outcome (SLO) CIOs

-Upon completion of the program, students are expected to be able to do the following:

-and program data collection from 65.4% to 85.7%; licensure pass rates

-via Board websites and State licensure pass by cohort.
-We do not

-databases rates are not verify out of state

-available.
-Fully licenses, nor know

-licensed graduates which graduates are

-range from 0% to still seeking

-69%. licensure.
-Students in

-the 2005 cohort

-could still be seeking

-full licensure.
-We are

-unable to know the

-true pass rate based

-on current

-procedures.

-Alumni survey question 20 Ongoing Met

-and 26 (professional contributions to field

-presentations and listed by alumni

-publications listed)

-Alumni survey question 21 Ongoing Met

-(advocacy activities and contributions to field

-leadership listed) listed by alumni

-Alumni survey question 22 Ongoing Met

-(teaching activity listed) contributions to field

-listed by alumni
+Program Goal (PG) or Student Learning Dutcome (SLO) Assessment Measure Target Most Recent Data Interpretation of Findings Suggested Improvements by CIOs earning outlined for pr amily.
+Student Learni s reflect both the professional s ograms in the Schools of Gradu ng Outcomes are indicators of e program, students are expect uate and Professional P program goals. rograms and the require and program data collection via Board websites and databases from 65.4% to 85.7%; State licensure pass rates are not available.
+Fully licensed graduates range from 0% to 69%. licensure pass rates by cohort.
+We do not verify out of state licenses, nor know which graduates are still seeking licensure.
+Students in the 2005 cohort could still be seeking full licensure.
+We are unable to know the true pass rate based on current procedures.
+Alumni survey question 20 and 26 (professional presentations and publications listed) Ongoing contributions to field listed by alumni Met Alumni survey question 21 (advocacy activities and leadership listed) Ongoing contributions to field listed by alumni Met Alumni survey question 22 (teaching activity listed) Ongoing contributions to field listed by alumni Met